-The Nomination and Remuneration Committee consists of 3 members, with Mr. Bancherd Tanglertpaibul as the Chairman of the Nomination and Remuneration Committee, Miss.
-Jutatip Arunanondchai and Mr. Watcharaphong Darakanon as the Nomination and Remuneration Committee.
-Of these, there are 2 independent directors, with the Chairman of the Nomination and Remuneration Committee being an independent director, able to perform duties and express opinions independently.
+The Nomination and Remuneration Committee consists of 3 members, of these, there are 2 independent directors, with the Chairman of the Nomination and Remuneration Committee being an independent director, able to perform duties and express opinions independently.

-In the year 2021, the Nomination and Remuneration Committee held a total of 1 meeting with every of the Nomination and Remuneration Committee attended every of the meeting, except for the member of the Nomination and Remuneration Committee who has conflict of interest in any agenda where he will not be in the meeting room and has no right to vote on that agenda.
-The summary of important matters of the Nomination and Remuneration Committee for the year 2021 is as follows:
+In the year 2022, the Nomination and Remuneration Committee held a total of 2 meetings with every of the Nomination and Remuneration Committee attended every of the meeting.
+The summary of important matters of the Nomination and Remuneration Committee for the year 2022 is as follows:

-- 1. Conduct nomination and selection of qualified persons to nominate the Board of Directors to consider and propose to the 2021 Annual General Meeting of Shareholders to consider appointing them as directors in place of those who retire by rotation. - 2.
-Conduct nomination and selection of qualified persons to nominate the Board of Directors for consideration and appointment to replace the resigned director. - 3.
-To consider the remuneration and remuneration model for the Board of Directors and the Sub-Committees for the year 2021 to propose to the Board of Directors for consideration and approval in the 2021 Annual General Meeting of Shareholders. - 4.
-Supervise the orientation of new directors for them to understand their roles, duties, and responsibilities, including information about the Company's policies and business practices, as well as other information useful for performing duties. - 5.
-There was evaluation of the performance of the Nomination and Remuneration Committee and annual evaluation report to the Board of Directors for acknowledgment of the results of the Nomination and Remuneration Committee's self-assessment for the year 2021 with an average score of 82.84%.
+- 1. Conduct nomination and selection of qualified persons to nominate the Board of Directors to consider and propose to the 2022 Annual General Meeting of Shareholders to consider appointing them as directors in place of those who retire by rotation. - 2.
+To consider the remuneration and remuneration model for the Board of Directors and the Sub-Committees for the year 2022 to propose to the Board of Directors for consideration and approval in the 2022 Annual General Meeting of Shareholders. - 3.
+There was evaluation of the performance of the Nomination and Remuneration Committee and annual evaluation report to the Board of Directors for acknowledgment of the results of the Nomination and Remuneration Committee's self-assessment for the year 2022 with an average score of 84.31%

-In this regard, in the selection and selection of persons to nominate to the Board of Directors and the 2021 Annual General Meeting of Shareholders to consider and appoint them as directors, the Nomination and Remuneration Committee will consider the qualifications of the persons in accordance with the criteria and methods of nomination of directors.
+In this regard, in the selection and selection of persons to nominate to the Board of Directors and the 2022 Annual General Meeting of Shareholders to consider and appoint them as directors, the Nomination and Remuneration Committee will consider the qualifications of the persons in accordance with the criteria and methods of nomination of directors.
 That is to say, must have qualifications and not have prohibited characteristics as per the law, as well as having qualifications in accordance with the requirements of the Office of the Securities and Exchange Commission (SEC) and the Stock Exchange of Thailand (SET), and in accordance with the principles of good corporate governance of listed companies in respect of the structure of the board of directors, being knowledgeable, capable, and independent persons with skills, expertise and experience in various professional fields as necessary and beneficial to the nature of the Company's business.